myfashionhub/codenow-todo/day3-recap.md

 On day three of the workshop, we learned how to render a new view in a Rails application.

+## Quiz
+- What is Ruby?
+Rails?
+- How do you run the Rails application?
+- How do you define a route in the Rails app?
+- What is a controller/action?
+- How do you render a view in Rails?
+- Why do you use an instance variable?
+- What is the file extension erb?

 ## Set up Rails app
 - When you create a new Ruby on Rails workspace in Cloud9, it automatically generates a Rails app for you.
 But if you were to start from scratch, use the following command: